Claims caused by intoxication

-Crossing a street in Hanoi is hard enough when you are stone-cold sober and have your wits about you, but after a bottle of wine or a beer or two your judgement is impaired, sometimes with serious consequences.
-If something happens and alcohol is a factor, any claim is likely to be denied.
+Crossing a street in the city is hard enough when you are stone-cold sober and have your wits about you, but after a bottle of wine or a beer or two your judgement is impaired, sometimes with serious consequences.
+If something happens and you being intoxicated is determined to have caused the incident, claims will be declined.

 So, you left your iPhone on a table in a bar while you went to the toilet and it wasn't there when you returned?
 Or you put your bag down beside your chair in a restaurant and it gets stolen?

-Firstly, while the idea might seem appealing, if you have absolutely no training and no experience at handling a two-wheeled machine at home, what makes you think you'll magically acquire those skills in a foreign country, where the roads are shoddy, the vehicles dodgy, and the congestion is mind-boggling?
+Firstly, while the idea might seem appealing, if you have absolutely no training and no experience at handling a motorcycle, what makes you think you'll magically acquire those skills when on holidays?

-Secondly, while thousands of visitors each year rent a motorcycle or scooter and ride around Southeast Asia totally unlicensed, if you don't have a proper license and have a crash it's pretty straightforward; you're riding illegally and you're not covered.Learn more about what we cover for motorbikes
+Secondly, while many travellers rent a motorcycle or scooter, if you don't have a proper license and have a crash it's pretty straightforward - you're not covered.Learn more about what we may cover for motorbikes

-While there are lots of fun and exciting things to do overseas, like parachuting, if you deliberately put your life in danger or don't take reasonable care then you won't be covered.
+While there are lots of fun and exciting things to do when travelling, if you deliberately put your life in danger or don't take reasonable care then you won't be covered.

 There's a few activities that we definitely don't cover, like hunting, racing (except on foot), mountaineering with support ropes, paragliding, rock climbing, abseiling and BASE jumping.
 If you're unsure about specific activities, contact us before you participate!